 Early applications encouraged

-Applications undergo a 4-stage review process, which typically takes 2-4 weeks.
-Interviews are awarded on a rolling basis between mid-August and late November.
-A select number of applicants may be placed on a waitlist for an interview slot to allow the MSTP Committee to assess additional applications before making a final interview determination.
+Applications undergo a 3-stage review process, which typically takes 2-4 weeks.
+Interviews are awarded on a rolling basis between early August and early December.
+A small number of applicants will be placed on an interview waitlist to allow the MSTP Committee to assess additional applications before making a final determination.

-As the chart below documents, candidates whose application is not completed significantly before the October 31st MSTP application deadline limit their chances of being offered an interview.
-Individuals who apply in October will compete for 45 available interview slots, as opposed to the 99 slots that were available to the earliest applicants.
-These data are for the 2019 applicant pool.
+As the chart below documents, candidates whose application is not completed significantly before the Oct.
+31 application deadline limit their chances of being offered an interview.
+Individuals who apply in October will compete for ~20 available interview slots, as opposed to the 99 slots that were available to individuals who apply in July.
+These data are for the 2023 applicant pool.

 The MSTP committee assesses potential for success as a physician-scientist based on a candidate’s research experience.
 In addition to research productivity, the committee considers an individual’s depth of understanding, commitment and perseverance, and any challenges they may have experienced in obtaining research opportunities.
 Most applicants will have at least two years of research exposure at the time they submit their application.
 While early research experiences may have been limited in scope, competitive candidates will demonstrate their ability to independently develop and conduct hypothesis-driven research projects.
 However, it should be noted that publications are not necessary; indeed, less than 30% of interviewed candidates had contributed to a publication at the time of application.